Tell Massachusetts to vote YES on S.2232

 This is why Massachusetts must step up to lead on global climate action and support the world's most vulnerable communities.

 Senate Bill 2056 (S.2056) would create a voluntary check-off option for Massachusetts residents to donate a portion of their state tax return to the United Nation's Least Developed Countries Fund (LDCF), a critical fund to help the most vulnerable nations adapt and protect themselves from the adverse impacts of climate change.

-On October 31st, 2017, the Massachusetts' Joint Revenue Committee will hold the first public hearing on S.2056.
+On December 6th, the Massachusetts' Joint Revenue Committee voted with Favorable Recommendation to move the bill forward to the Senate.
+Now the Senate Ways and Means Committee must vote YES to send the bill to the full Senate.
 We believe the Massachusetts legislature should support this bill.
-Oxfam America, a leading anti-poverty and development organization, is organizing a petition to demonstrate support for S.2056.
+Oxfam America, a leading anti-poverty and development organization, is organizing a petition to demonstrate support for S.2232.